AnaHill/AnaHill.github.io/academic.md

 </figure>

 ## Selected Articles
-To highlight my academic work, I have chosen following articles that are listed below, starting with the first paper where I am the last author and has been explained [**here**](#vascularization "3D vascularized chip").
-It was even in Finnish news!
+Here, I have chosen some articles to highlight my academic work.
+The list 'must' start with the article where I am, for the first and who knows maybe last, time **the last author** and has been described [**here**](#vascularization "3D vascularized chip").
+This publication was even in Finnish news!
 <div style="font-size: 0.8em;">
   {% for pub in site.data.publications %}
     {% if pub.article_id == "yrjanainen2024barrier" %}